Alluxio/alluxio/docs/index.md

 # User Documentation

-[Running Tachyon Locally](Running-Tachyon-Locally.html): Get Tachyon up and running on a single node for a quick spin in ~ 5 mins.
+[Running Tachyon Locally](Running-Tachyon-Locally.html): Get Tachyon up and running on a single node for a quick spin in ~ 5 minutes.

 [Running Tachyon on a Cluster](Running-Tachyon-on-a-Cluster.html): Get Tachyon up and running on your own cluster.